 Written by Shambhavi Dutta

-Roaring hairdryers, tons of makeup, trendy styles and clinking champagne flutes is how the most celebrated four weeks of fashion in New York, London, Milan, and Paris can be best described.
+The dressing room is roaring with hairdryers, tons of makeup is spredd across the table with fashion’s best and trendy styles hanging alongside champagne flutes clinking is how the most celebrated four weeks of fashion in New York, London, Milan, and Paris can be best defined.
 Fashion designers from across the world come together to showcase their spring/summer collections 2020 and in turn, pave way for the trends that may make it big in the coming year.

 To update you on what the fashion weeks this year, we present a roundup of the grandest trends that took the fashion world by storm.